Renting HCMC Shophouses for Live-Work: 2026 Legal Guide

 - Required equipment: Fire extinguishers, smoke detectors, emergency lighting, and clear evacuation signage are typically mandatory — and are the tenant’s responsibility if the space is handed over bare (thô).

-Red Flag: A landlord who tells you “PCCC is fine, no need to worry” without showing you an approved inspection certificate is a landlord you should negotiate very carefully with — or walk away from.
+Red Flag: A landlord who tells you “PCCC is fine, no need to worry” without showing an approved inspection certificate is a landlord you should negotiate very carefully with — or walk away from.

 6. Contract Clauses to Negotiate — A Practical Checklist